- Prep time 20 minutes

-Slightly adapted from the recipe of Chef Jose Avillez, and inspired by the bacalhau à brás I ate at a restaurant called Solar Moinho de Vento in Porto, Portugal.
-Don't forget to soak the salt cod overnight, replacing the water one or two times, to make sure the salt cod isn't too salty. —Stephanie Andrews
+Slightly adapted from the recipe of Chef Jose Avillez and inspired by the bacalhau à brás I ate at a restaurant called Solar Moinho de Vento in Porto, Portugal.
+Don't forget to soak the salt cod overnight, replacing the water one or two times, to make sure the cod isn't too salty. —Stephanie Andrews

-large potato, cut into small matchsticks (about 2 3/4 cups potato sticks)
+large potato, cut into small matchsticks (about 2¾ cups sticks)

-thinly sliced onion (about 1/2 medium onion)
+thinly sliced onion (from about ½ medium onion)

-- Place the dried salt cod in a bowl of cold water overnight.
+- Place the cod in a bowl of cold water overnight.
 Empty and refill with new water at least twice during this rest.
-The next day, drain out the water for the last time.
-Remove the skin and bones from the cod if you couldn’t find it boneless.
+The next day, drain the water for the last time.
+Remove the skin and bones from the cod if you couldn’t find boneless.
+Shred the cod; set aside.

-- Next, lightly whisk the eggs, salt, and pepper together in a bowl.
-Add the eggs to the fish and potatoes and cook on very low heat until the eggs are soft, about 3 minutes.
-It’s important to remove the skillet from the heat before the eggs actually solidify (they shouldn’t be scrambled).
+- In a medium bowl, whisk the eggs to blend; season with salt and pepper.
+Add the eggs to the fish and cook over very low heat for about 3 minutes, until the eggs are soft and creamy.
+It’s important to remove the skillet from the heat before the eggs solidify (they shouldn’t be scrambled).

 - Divide the fish and egg mixture among plates.
 Garnish with the parsley and olives.